CS5500FlexGang/CommonAssessmentTool/README.md

 5. Log in as admin (username: `admin` password: `admin123`)

-6. Click on each endpoint to use
+6. Click on each endpoint to use -Create User (Only users in admin role can create new users.
+The role field needs to be either "admin" or "case_worker")

 -------------------------How to Use (With Docker)------------------------- Option 1: Using Docker CLI